-When they mature they move out of the nursery areas and likely down to the winter spawning grounds before returning as adults in the Spring, coming inshore as the crabs begin to moult.
+When they mature bass move out of nursery areas and down to the winter spawning grounds before returning as adults in the spring, coming inshore as the crabs begin to moult.

-They can be caught practically anywhere in estuaries and on the coast, often moving a long way up rivers and feeding on coarse fish, and often feeding close in under the rod tip.
+They can be caught practically anywhere in estuaries and on the coast, often moving a long way up rivers and feeding on coarse fish.

 They can often be spotted feeding around the legs of our local piers and jetties.